COST-BENEFIT ANALYSIS

 Why use a cost-benefit analysis?

-The societal cost-benefit analysis (CBA) is conducted from the point of view of society as a whole, including the total costs and benefits from the perspective of all stakeholders that have positive or negative benefits from the investment decision.
+The societal cost-benefit analysis (CBA) is conducted from the point of view of society as a whole, including the total costs and benefits from the perspective of all stakeholders that are affected in a positive or negative way by the investment decision.
 Within a societal cost-benefit analysis, we consider two different perspectives:

 • A financial cost-benefit analysis, in which costs and benefits of the project owner play a central role;

 • An economic cost-benefit analysis, in which we also include all societal costs and benefits.
-Examples are GHG emissions, air pollution, and effects on other markets.
+Examples are project impact on GHG emissions, air pollution, and effects on other markets.

 In this respect, the Cost Benefit Analysis differs from financial analyses where only financial costs and benefits that accrue to the owner of the project, as a result of the investment decision, are considered.